TLINDEN/Quietly-Confident/README.md

 # Bugs and issues

 One might assume that the version number **0.01** suggests that the tool is in a quite early stage.
-Well, that*s right.
+Well, that's right.
 Just file an issue at Github if you find a bug or think it doesn't behave as predicted.
 Patches are most welcome though.